-Investment in the following programmes will be prioritised over the period ahead:
+Investment in the following programmes will be prioritised over the period ahead: Bio-economy, Technology Stations, Sector Funding (commercialisation) and Innovation Enabling.

 Bio-economy: As this is a key programme, all funds received from the DSI will be allocated to it.
-Total allocations from the department in 2020/21 amount to R206,5 million, accounting for 46% of the investment budget.
+Total allocations from the department over the period amount to R1,1 billion, accounting for 46% of the investment budget.
 Of the total, a significant portion is for technology development, where focus will be placed on indigenous knowledge systems, industrial biotech, and partnering with other funders in the National System of Innovation with the aim of supporting the development of commercially viable products.
-In 2020/21, TIA will continue to be a knowledge leader in the bio-economy space and partner with higher education institutions, science councils, and small, medium and micro enterprises to fund early-stage innovation.
+Over the period ahead, TIA will continue to be a knowledge leader in the bio-economy space and partner with higher education institutions, science councils, and small, medium and micro enterprises to fund early-stage innovation.

-- Technology Stations: With an allocation of R96,7 million in 2020/21, TIA will continue to support innovation through its Technology Stations Programme, which aims to translate ideas to prototypes and marketable products.
-Funding for the programme is received through the ring-fenced grant allocation and specific contracts from the DSI. - Sector Funding (commercialisation): The commercialisation unit focuses on development and commercialisation for product-funded projects.
-Deals that are currently in the funding pipeline are valued at R550 million, exceeding the amount of funding available.
+Technology Stations: With a total allocation of R505 million over the five-year period, TIA will continue to support innovation through its Technology Stations Programme, which aims to translate ideas into prototypes and marketable products.
+Funding for the programme is received through the ring-fenced grant allocation and specific contracts from the DSI.

+Sector Fundina (commercialisation): The commercialisation unit focuses on development and commercialisation for product-funded projects.
+Deals that are currently in the funding pipeline are valued at R550 million, exceeding the amount for funding available.
 As such, most of the funds freed up through reductions in staff and administrative costs have been allocated to the Sector Funding programme.
-Allocations for 2020/21 amount to R85 million, which will be spread across various focus areas to fund technological development, commercialisation and early-stage seed funding.
+Total allocations over the five-year period amount to R460 million, which will be spread across various focus areas to fund technological development, commercialisation and early-stage seed funding.
 To streamline the funding process, the Seed Fund will be administered within the programme and will be deliberately aligned with key strategic focus areas in the various sectors.
-Greater emphasis will be placed on leverage funding and partnerships to manage the funding demand. - Innovation Enabling: The programme is mostly funded through partnerships and specifically contracted funds received from the DSI and other partners.
-Disbursements through the programme are expected to amount to R59 million in 2020/21.
+Greater emphasis will be placed on leverage funding and partnerships to manage the funding demand.

+Innovation Enabling: The programme will focus on rural development, partnerships and enterprise development.
+It is mostly funded through partnerships and specifically contracted funds received from the DSI and other partners.
+Disbursements through the programme are expected to amount to R306 million over the five-year period.
+As the initiative is crosscutting, further funding will be made available from other supported areas.